Nonlinear Information Bottleneck: Conclusion

+We propose ``nonlinear IB'', a method for exploring the information bottleneck [IB] trade-off curve in a general setting.
+We allow the input and output variables to be discrete or continuous (though we assume a continuous bottleneck variable).
+We also allow for arbitrary (e.g., non-Gaussian) joint distributions over inputs and outputs and for non-linear encoding and decoding maps.
+We gain this generality by exploiting a new tractable and differentiable bound on the IB objective.

+We describe how to implement our method using off-the-shelf neural network software, and apply it to several standard classification and regression problems.
+We find that nonlinear IB is able to effectively discover the tradeoff curve, and find solutions that are superior compared with competing methods.
+We also find that the intermediate representations discovered by nonlinear IB have visibly tighter clusters in the classification problems.
+In the regression problem, nonlinear IB discovers a one-dimensional intermediate representation.

+We have successfully demonstrated the ability of nonlinear IB to explore the IB curve.
+It is possible that increased compression may lead to other benefits in supervised learning, such as improved generalization performance or increased robustness to adversarial inputs.
+Exploring its efficacy in these domains remains for future work.

-We thank Steven Van Kuyk for helpful comments.
+\ifarxiv \acknowledgments{We thank Steven Van Kuyk and Borja Rodr{\'i}guez G{\'a}lvez for helpful comments.
 We would also like to thank the Santa Fe Institute for helping to support this research.
-Artemy Kolchinsky and David H. Wolpert was supported by Grant No. FQXi-RFP-1622 from the FQXi foundation and Grant No. CHE-1648973 from the US National Science Foundation.
-Brendan D. Tracey was supported by the AFOSR MURI on multi-information sources of multi-physics systems under Award Number FA9550-15-1-0038. \fi
+Artemy Kolchinsky and David H. Wolpert were supported by Grant No. FQXi-RFP-1622 from the FQXi foundation and Grant No. CHE-1648973 from the US National Science Foundation.
+Brendan D. Tracey was supported by the AFOSR MURI on multi-information sources of multi-physics systems under Award Number FA9550-15-1-0038.}